-Apple has knocked it out the park with the new 16-inch MacBook Pro.
-It's made the most powerful laptop money can buy right now, while keeping the thin, light and stylish design that has made its MacBook Pro range so iconic.
+Apple has knocked it out the park with the new 16-inch MacBook Pro, making it one of the fastest laptops out there.
+It's made one of the most powerful laptops money can buy right now, while keeping the thin, light and stylish design that has made its MacBook Pro range so iconic.
 The fact that Apple has also included a larger 16-inch screen, while keeping the overall size and weight of the new MacBook Pro similar to the 15-inch version is truly impressive.

 When it comes to performance, not much can beat the MacBook Pro 16-inch in 2020.
 You get some of the best mobile hardware ever made, including a 9th-generation Intel Core processor and an AMD Radeon Pro 5300M or 5500M graphics card, as well as up to 64GB of memory.
 This is the ultimate laptop for media editing and creation, and one of the best laptops ever made – by Apple or anyone.

 - Read our full Apple MacBook Pro 16-inch review

 Dell describes its Precision 5530 as its thinnest, lightest and smallest 15-inch mobile workstation ever, and we’d agree.
 Available in 'bright onyx' or 'platinum silver', it’s a lovely machine with a brilliant specification.

 The two-piece silver and black chassis looks great, and inside there’s a choice of Core i5, i7 or i9 Intel processors with four or six cores.
 Up to 2TB of fast NVMe storage is available and unlike many other slim and light laptops, you can add a second hard disk to give you both a fast system drive with additional internal storage for media.